 2. If no number is listed in the "federal legal limit" column, the EPA has not set a Maximum Contaminant Level for the chemical, so it is marked not available (N/A).

-3. Health-based guidelines for chloroform, bromoform, bromodichloromethane and dibromochloromethane represent one-in-one-million lifetime cancer risk levels proposed by the California Office of Environmental Health Hazard Assessment in 2018.
-Health-based guidelines for dichloroacetic and trichloracetic acids represent one-in-one-million lifetime cancer risk levels published by the EPA.
+3. Health-based guidelines for chloroform, bromoform, bromodichloromethane and dibromochloromethane represent one-in-a-million lifetime cancer risk levels proposed by the California Office of Environmental Health Hazard Assessment, or OEHHA, in 2018.
+Health-based guidelines for monochloracetic acid, monobromoacetic acid, dichloroacetic and trichloracetic acids represent public health goals proposed by OEHHA in 2020.
 Health-based guidelines for chlorite, bromate and N-nitrosodimethylamine are public health goals established by the state of California.
 The health-based guideline for chlorate is a reference concentration developed by the EPA.
-The health-based guideline for the THM4/TTHM group was defined in a peer-reviewed scientific study by EWG and corresponds to a one-in-one-million lifetime cancer risk level.
+The health-based guideline for the THM4/TTHM and HAA5 groups and for dibromoacetic acid were defined in peer-reviewed scientific studies by EWG and correspond to a one-in-a-million lifetime cancer risk level.

 Studies find that drinking tap water with disinfection byproducts increases the risk of bladder cancer.
 Disinfection byproducts also increase the risk of problems during pregnancy, including miscarriage, cardiovascular defects, neural tube defects and low birth weight.
 The EPA classified bromodichloromethane and bromoform, two of the four regulated trihalomethanes, as "likely to be carcinogenic to humans."
 In 2018, the National Toxicology Program classified six haloacetic acids as "reasonably anticipated to be human carcinogens."
 The list includes dichloroacetic acid, dibromoacetic acid, chlorobromoacetic acid, bromodichloroacetic acid, chlorodibromoacetic acid and tribromoacetic acid.